sophrein/taxid-minting-process/README.md

 # taxid-minting-process
-This repository outlines the process of generating taxonomic IDs (taxids) creation request (TSV) request forms from hierarchical taxonomy data at scale.
+This repository outlines the process of generating taxonomic IDs (taxids) creation request forms from hierarchical taxonomy data, at scale.
 The pipeline is designed for use in large biodiversity genomics submissions (e.g. UKBOL, BGE) where hundreds to thousands of specimens require validation on whether ENA taxids exist for the taxa before request forms are generated.

 The pipeline handles the full complexity of real-world museum specimen taxonomy: non-species-level identifications, homonyms across kingdoms, synonyms, names absent from ENA, and manual verification edge cases.